Semrush Review & Tutorial: How To Build a Successful Content Strategy

 Let's start right here with a quick overview of what SEMRush actually is.

-If you've been doing SEO and keyword research for awhile, you've no doubt heard of the tool and maybe even tried it at some point.
+If you've been doing SEO and keyword research for a while, you've no doubt heard of the Semrush keyword research tool and maybe even tried it at some point.
+And special shoutout to the Semrush Keyword Magic Tool, which we have a full guide to here!

 Imagine being able to see exactly what's bringing your competition the most organic traffic and then building out content to compete with them.